Graphite India Q3 FY26: Profit Recovery Masks Margin Pressure and Elevated Valuation

 ✓ KEY STRENGTHS

-• Technical momentum with stock in bullish trend above all moving averages
+• Technical Momentum: Bullish trend with stock above all key moving averages

 ⚠ KEY CONCERNS